What is UNGA?

 On most issues, both within a committee and within the main or “plenary” session of the General Assembly, a simple majority vote of those in attendance is required, but some more substantive or important issues, such as admitting a state to UN membership, require a two-thirds majority.

-- 20 September - SDG Moment, the second of the Decade for Action, will seek to reinforce the 2030 Agenda and report on progress, highlight urgent action to ensure Covid-19 response and recovery is fair and just, and demonstrate that large scale action and transformation is possible.
+- 19 September - SDG Moment, the second of the Decade for Action, will seek to reinforce the 2030 Agenda and report on progress, with a focus on hunger, poverty and climate

-- 22 September - High-level meeting to commemorate the 20th Anniversary of the adoption of the Durban Declaration and Programme of Action.
+- 21 September - High-level meeting to mark the commemoration of the 30th anniversary of the adoption of the Declaration on the Rights of Persons Belonging to National or Ethnic, Religious and Linguistic Minorities

-- 28 September - High-level plenary meeting to commemorate and promote the International Day for the Total Elimination of Nuclear Weapons.
+- 26 September - High-level plenary meeting to commemorate the International Day for the Total Elimination of Nuclear Weapons

 You can find a comprehensive list of all the meetings taking place here.